leerob/dart-react-todo/README.md

 #### /stores/

 We now have some actions to dispatch.
 Next, we need a store to contain our application's data.
-For this example, we only need one store.
-Note that for larger applications, you will generally have multiple stores.
+For this example, we only need one store. **Note**: For larger applications, you will generally have multiple stores.
 Review the w_flux [README](https://github.com/Workiva/w_flux) for more information.

 ```dart
 class TodoStore extends Store {